-Expenditures are reported on the Schedules are reported on the accrual basis of accounting.
-Such expenditures are recognized following the cost principles contained in the Uniform Guidance and New Jersey OMB Circular Letter 15-08, wherein certain types of expenditures are not allowable or limited as to reimbursement.
+Expenditures are reported on the Schedule on the accrual basis of accounting.
+Such expenditures are recognized following the cost principles contained in New Jersey OMB Circular Letter 15-08, wherein certain types of expenditures are not allowable or limited as to reimbursement.